 Unpopular opinion of the day: #phishing awareness campaigns and teaching your users to stay frosty is a close to useless endeavour.
 A waste of resources.
 Read on to see my point (1/n) /cc @troyhunt @randomdross @sirdarckcat— Martín Obiols (@olemoudi) November 12, 2018

-I know anti-phishing is a business that feeds a lot of people but the way this war is fought today just seems off to me.
+I know anti-phishing is a business that feeds a lot of people but the way this war is fought today just seems a bit off to me.

 First, I differentiate targeted phishing campaigns (usually APTs) from massive or moderately massive phishing.
 I don’t think I need to point out why you can’t fight the former with awareness.

-The message will happen to be believable enough to someone, somewhere.
+The bait will happen to be believable enough to someone, somewhere.
 It just happens.

 I am an engineer working for an anti-phishing security company and I confess I have had some -majorly- close calls from our training simulations.
 Everyone gets tired, distracted, or careless, not just unsophisticated people.— Nathaniel Jones (@thenthj) September 5, 2018

-And we are just getting started on the “don’t click on unknown links” silly security adagio you still often get from awareness campaigns.
+And we are just getting started on the “don’t click on unknown links” typical security adagio you still often get from awareness campaigns.

-Yeah right, as if in 2018 you could know where the hundreds of links you click every day take you: link shorteners, open redirects from trusted domains, no status bar preview on touchscreens, TOCTOU, tabnabbing…
+Yeah right, as if in 2018 you could know where the hundreds of links you click every day take you to.
+Consider link shorteners, open redirects from trusted domains, lack of status bar preview on touchscreens, TOCTOU, tabnabbing…

-If you still believe you can prevent users from brainlessly clicking on links, consider also there are links that do not look like links at all.
+If you still believe you can teach users to not click on links brainlessly, consider also that there are links that do not look like links at all.

 This is the closest I've ever come to falling for a Gmail phishing attack.
 If it hadn't been for my high-DPI screen making the image fuzzy… pic.twitter.com/MizEWYksBh— Tom Scott (@tomscott) December 23, 2016